kunyora/kunyora/README.md

 # [Kunyora](https://kunyora.github.io/kunyora) &middot; [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](CONTRIBUTING.md) &middot; [![npm version](https://badge.fury.io/js/kunyora.svg)](https://badge.fury.io/js/kunyora) &middot;  [![CircleCI](https://img.shields.io/circleci/project/github/RedSparr0w/node-csgo-parser.svg)](https://github.com/kunyora/kunyora)

-A flexible Rest Client for Javascript web and native applications
+A flexible and disposable Rest Client for Javascript web and native applications

 - **Manage the state of your api request globally:**  Kunyora helps you make api calls easily and manage the state of the calls globally especially when integrated with client side libraries like reactJs.
 It gives you an intuitive way to manage your request using `thenables` and `catchables` to handle success and errors neatly through what we call accessors.